AndrewLao/video_encoding_cmpe275/Worker/README.md

 - `test_worker_client.py`: A client script to test the video processing worker.
 It can read a video file, chunk it, send chunks to a worker, and retrieve the processed shards.

+- `test_shard_storage.py`: A utility to test and demonstrate the shard storage functionality, including listing stored shards and retrieving metadata.

 - `video_processing.proto`: Defines the gRPC service (`VideoProcessingService`) and the message structures used for communication between the Master (test client) and the Worker.

 - `setup_env.sh`: A convenience script to set up a Python virtual environment, install dependencies, and compile _only_ the `video_processing.proto` file.